-This bill, to end the marriage of Caroline and George and to strip Caroline of the title of Queen was debated in Parliament where it passed the House of Lords but was not put to the House of Commons because it was believed it would fail to pass.
+This bill, to end the marriage of George IV and Caroline and to strip Caroline of the title of Queen, was debated in Parliament.
+It passed the House of Lords but was not put to the House of Commons because it was believed it would fail to pass.
 Despite the bill, Caroline remained popular with the people.

 1821 (19th July)

 George was crowned King George IV at Westminster Abbey.
 Despite being advised to stay away, his estranged wife, Caroline tried to enter the Abbey and made a scene before finally accepting defeat and riding away.
 Her behaviour at the doors of the Abbey lost her much support.